openlookeng/hetu-core/hetu-docs/en/connector/hive-security.md

 -   `allowed` (required): boolean indicating whether this session property may be set.

-See below for an example.
+See the following for an example.

 ``` json
 {